LOCAL GUIDE

 Tokyo's reputation as a world capital of cuisine is well-established.
 Justifiably recognized with more Michelin stars than any other city, diners can find an immense variety of Japanese, European and Asian restaurants that cover virtually any menu and budget.
 A list of a few locally developed dishes and cooking could include:

 • Sushi and sashimi.
-Tokyo's world famous Tsukiji Fish Market yields up an incredible variety of top quality seafood every day.
+Tokyo's world famous Fish Market yields up an incredible variety of top quality seafood every day.
 It comes as no surprise that some of the city's best sushi and sashimi can be found around the market and in nearby Ginza.
 A form of sushi first made here in Tokyo, Edo-mae sushi is now to found all over the world.
 No matter what the season, a traveler can be assured of freshl seafood almost everywhere they go in Tokyo, from high-end sushi bars to izakaya pub-style restaurants to reasonably priced kaiten sushi shops where high-quality pieces slowly flow by the diner on a conveyer belt.

 • Monjayaki.
 Tokyo's version of okonomiyaki is different in several significant ways from its cousins in Kansai and Hiroshima.
 Fresh ingredients such as seasonal vegetables and seafood are finely sliced or chopped and mixed into the batter.
 The finished dish is not quite as solid as okonmiyaki so monjayaki is eaten off the griddle using special spatulas.
 A Tokyo original well-worth a try!